tianyuchen/iTunes-search/README.md

 The search result will contain a list of songs, each item contains the song title, the artist name and the cover art of the album.

-The user could add songs from the list in a cart.
-The cart should display a small summary of the selected songs, as well as a total price of its content.
+The user could click button "Buy now" to add songs from the list in a cart which will show a total price of its content.

 ![Alt text](app/imgs/CheerChen.png?raw=true "Title")